TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/packet-broker/connect.md

   - '27222200/16'
 ```

-{{< note >}} By default, the Network Server uses NetID `000000` which is intended for experimentation purposes.
-Only devices that are activated with a DevAddr that refers to a NetID will have their traffic routed by Packet Broker to your network. {{</ note >}}
+By default, the Network Server uses NetID `000000` which is intended for experimentation purposes.
+Only devices that are activated with a DevAddr that refers to a NetID will have their traffic routed by Packet Broker to your network.

 See [Network Server configuration]({{< ref "/reference/configuration/network-server" >}}) for all configuration options.